Collins revolutionized the world of management thinking with his

 5 people get a lot of practice in those decisions.
 When they confront

-that fork in the road the first ten times, they make the wrong choice.
+that fork in the road the first ten times, they make the wrong

-are hard choices.
+These are hard choices.
 Experience helps.

 If your data is right and Level 5 produces more “built

-to last” companies than not, then the leadership imperative is for
+to last” companies than not, then the leadership imperative is

-in every person’s professional development plan?
+and belong in every person’s professional development plan?

-I don’t mean to oversell the Level 5 idea—I really want
+I don’t mean to oversell the Level 5 idea—I really

-all standard responsibilities.
+Level 5s throughout all standard responsibilities.

 mean that Level 1s, 2s, 3s and 4s can’t produce results—of course